-With just a few simple ingredients and about 20-minutes time, you can make a huge batch – they freeze really well.
+With just a few simple ingredients and about 20-minutes time, you can make a huge batch of these vegetarian burritos – they freeze really well.

 I’m the official burrito roller in the house.
 The key is to continue to tuck the corners in as you roll (shown below).
 I like them tucked just right – so get busy and practice your burrito rolling skills!